enristra/Cardiomegaly_Classifier/README.md

 ---

-## 🧭 Stato del progetto
+## 🧭 Project Status

-🚧 In fase di sviluppo – documentazione e ottimizzazioni CUDA in corso.
-Condiviso pubblicamente a scopo didattico e di apprendimento.
+🚧 Work in Progress
+CUDA optimizations and documentation are ongoing.
+Shared for educational purposes only.